ILR Good Character Requirement: What It Covers and How to Prepare

 Always.
 The general rule in immigration applications is that failure to disclose is worse than the underlying fact.
 Caseworkers operate on the assumption that undisclosed issues are being hidden.
 A disclosed caution with an honest explanation is assessed on its merits.
 A caution that's discovered because the applicant didn't declare it becomes a deception issue, which is a far more serious character ground.

-If you have any doubts about whether something needs to be disclosed, disclose it.
-Immigration lawyers frequently advise clients that over-disclosure is never refused; only under-disclosure causes problems.
+If you have any doubts about whether something needs to be disclosed, disclose relevant matters accurately and explain them.
+Do not assume that silence is safer than a clear explanation.

 How to Prepare a Good Character Self-Audit